cejuliano/hydra_single_cell/README.md

 https://portals.broadinstitute.org/single_cell/study/stem-cell-differentiation-trajectories-in-hydra-resolved-at-single-cell-resolution

+Selected/final R analysis objects are available from the single-cell portal and from the Dryad Digital Repository: https://doi.org/10.5061/dryad.v5r6077.

+## Description of files in the repository:

 ## Code

-Description of files in the repository (also available as knitted pdfs):
+R Markdown documents with analysis code (also available as knitted pdfs).

 `SA01_ClustTranscriptomePermissive.Rmd`
  - Initial clustering, gene/UMI cut-off decision